pypa/pipx/README.md

                  ||     ||
 ```

-### Running in one-time ephemeral environments
+### Running in temporary, sandboxed environments
 pipx makes running the latest version of a program in a one-time environment as easy as
 ```
 pipx run BINARY [ARGS...]
 ```
-This will install the package in a temporary directory, invoke the binary, then clean up after itself, leaving your system untouched.
+This will install the package in a temporary directory and invoke the binary.
 Try it!

 ```
 pipx run cowsay moo
 ```

 Notice that you **don't need to execute any install commands to run the binary**.
+Re-running the same binary is quick because pipx caches Virtual Environments on a per-binary basis.
+These caches last two days.

 You can run .py files directly, too.
 ```